oracle-livelabs/oci/oci-stack-monitoring-getstarted/01-access-env/access-env.md

 ## Introduction

-In this workshop, you use a username and login provided by the LiveLabs workshop system.
+In this workshop, you will use credentials provided by the LiveLabs workshop system to access the OCI tenancy.

 Estimated time: 5 minutes